Theparia/Multi-Class-Logistic-Regression/README.md

 # Multi-Class-Logistic-Regression

 This project implements a Multiclass Logistic Regression classifier using the One-vs-Rest (OvR) strategy.
-It allows you to tackle multiclass classification problems by breaking them down into multiple binary classification tasks.
+The OvR method allows you to tackle multiclass classification problems by breaking them down into multiple binary classification tasks.

-## Introduction

-Multiclass classification involves categorizing data into more than two classes or categories.
-The OvR method is a common approach for solving multiclass problems using binary classifiers.
-This project provides a versatile implementation of Multiclass Logistic Regression with the OvR strategy.

 ## Key Characteristics